Athletic Performance

 Significant decrease in lactic acid and C-reactive protein

-The authors propose that the mechanism of action could result from constituents (saponins, phenols, and flavonoids) and/or the arginine content of maca (4).
-Lower IL-6 levels were observed in men and women who were regular consumers of maca as a food source (5).
+The authors propose that the mechanism of action could result from constituents (saponins, phenols, and flavonoids) and/or the arginine content of maca (5).
+Lower IL-6 levels were observed in men and women who regularly consumed maca as a food source (6).
+One systematic review and meta-analysis that included 36 studies, mostly in animals, concluded the macamides found in maca increase physical performance, in a dose-dependent fashion (7).

 References